logo

 Elusys Therapeutics, Inc.

-ANTHIM is indicated for the treatment and prophylaxis of inhalational anthrax due to Bacillus anthracis in adults and pediatric patients, used in combination with antibacterial drugs.
-Its prophylactic use is limited to situations where benefits exceed the risks of hypersensitivity and anaphylaxis.
+Usage: ANTHIM is indicated for the treatment and prophylaxis of inhalational anthrax due to Bacillus anthracis in adults and pediatric patients when alternative therapies are unavailable or inappropriate.
+It must be used with antibacterial drugs and should only be given when benefits outweigh risks of hypersensitivity or anaphylaxis.

 • avycaz